 It is believed that this root began to be domesticated as early as 1600 BC by Andean people.
-When taking herds higher in altitudes where Maca grew, native Andean people noticed their herds became stronger and more fertile after eating the root.
+When taking herds higher at altitudes where Maca grew, native Andean people noticed their herds became stronger and more fertile after eating the root.
 When introduced to ordinary people they soon become aware of increased (their own) stamina and energy.

-In English this root is known as: Maca, Peruvian Ginseng.
-In Spanish Maca root is most commonly known as: Maca, Maka, Maca-Maca, Maino and Ayak Chichira.
+In English, this root is known as Maca, Peruvian Ginseng.
+In Spanish Maca root is most commonly known as Maca, Maka, Maca-Maca, Maino and Ayak Chichira.

-During Inca time legend has it that this special food was given to warriors before the battle for a better strength and enhanced energy.
+During Inca, time legend has it that this special food was given to warriors before the battle for a better strength and enhanced energy.
 However, the legend also has it that after a victory, soldiers were not allowed to consume Maca due to its “special healing power and desire for women”.
 Meaning, Maca was not given to warriors in order to protect women from soldier’s powerful sexual impulses.

 There are also claims that Spaniards used Maca for enhancing physical energy and fertility.
-And some facts indicate that Peruvian people used Maca not only as a food, but simply as a payment of taxes to Spain.
+And some facts indicate that Peruvian people used Maca not only as a food but simply as a payment of taxes to Spain.

 For some reason usage of Maca decreased in time, where only Peruvians continued to consume this root, until recently.